moccodevs/simpleChat/README.md

 -user2/pass2
 -user3/pass3

-You can quickly test it from my CleverCloud (not the main branch) deployment too .
+You can quickly test it from my CleverCloud deployment too (not the main branch).
 Here's the link: https://simplechat.cleverapps.io/